 Skip the white flour and choose bread, pasta, cereal, and other products made with whole grains instead.
 Whole grains are full of fiber and other nutrients that help regulate blood pressure and have been shown to be good for the heart.
 Plus, extra fiber can help you feel more full, which can help you prevent overeating and maintain a healthy weight.

 Try to eat less meat, and when you do, be sure to go lean cuts like skinless poultry.
 How you cook meat also matters.
 Use small amounts of olive or canola oils, which are unsaturated fats (and are better for the heart).
-And pay attention to portions: One serving of meat is about the size of a deck or cards, or 3 ounces.
+Pay attention to portions: one serving of meat is about the size of a deck or cards, or 3 ounces.

 Eating a lot of sodium can raise your blood pressure, which can put you at risk for heart disease.
 The AHA recommends limiting sodium to 1,500 milligrams or less a day.
 Try to cook with less salt.
-Also limit the amount of processed or canned foods, which are usually chock full of salt.
-Try to choose lowfat condiments, like reduced sodium soy sauce, whenever possible.
+Also limit the amount of processed or canned foods, which are usually chock-full of salt.
+Try to choose lowfat condiments, like reduced sodium soy sauce, whenever possible.2

 What are unhealthy fats?
 They are those solid fats — butter, margarine, shortening — that are often used in cooking and baking.
 Try to use less of these fats when cooking, and be sure to read labels carefully.
-Something may be labeled “low fat” but contain hydrogenated oils, which are bad for the heart.
+Something may be labeled “low-fat” but contain hydrogenated oils, which are bad for the heart3.

 If you’re a caregiver, you’ll find assistance here.Visit caregiver resources